Holidays and travel

 Possible sources of help include organisations set up to look after members of a particular group and their family.
 Professional bodies often have funding available for members and their dependents.
 Trade Unions have similar schemes.
 Local charities may be able to help.
 The local public reference library and local CVS (Council for Voluntary Service) are good sources of information on the charities in your area.

 We always suggest getting a few quotes before buying travel insurance, as prices and cover can vary depending on your circumstances.
-You can find a list of more providers on our Holidays and Travel factsheet (PDF)
+You can find a list of more providers on our Holidays and Travel after brain injury factsheet (PDF)